Losant/losant-docs/docs/dashboards/gps-heatmap.md

 ![GPS Heatmap Attribute](/images/dashboards/heatmap-attribute.png "GPS Heatmap Attribute")

-The selected device(s) must return an attribute of the type `GPS (NMEA Format)`.
+The selected device(s) must return an attribute of the type `GPS String`.
 In the **Attribute** input, enter the attribute's name to display on the graph.
 Note that, when displaying multiple devices on the heatmap, each device must return data under the same attribute name.